mathcodes/Resources/README.md

-# A Resource for links, syntax, frameworks and more!
+# Public Resource for links, syntax, frameworks and more!
 I have created this repo to store and access several links, images, and resources to make them available globally for use on non-commercial projects.

 ## SYNTAX